cagov/design-system/docs/pages/components.md

 # Components

-Components are the structural elements of the Design System.
-They meet common user needs and can be reused across websites.
+<p class="text-lead">Components are the structural elements of the Design System.
+They meet common user needs and can be reused across websites.</p>

 Our components are: